Best Apps for Finding Free Campsites in 2026

 Finding free camping used to mean buying a laminated atlas and asking a stranger at a trailhead.
-Now you have seventeen apps, three websites, and a Facebook thread telling you to try a Walmart parking lot.
-This guide cuts through all of it: apps, websites, and no-app overnight options, so you can park legally and sleep without drama.
+Now you have a dozen apps, a handful of websites, and a Facebook thread telling you to try a Walmart parking lot.
+This guide cuts through all the options: apps, websites, and no-app overnight choices, so you can find your best options and confirm local rules before you park for the night.

 Free vs. Freemium: What You’re Actually Paying For